 If you’ve ever wanted to buy a new graphics card for playing games at 2560×1440, there’s literally never been a better time to buy one.
 There are just so many of them!
-Nvidia’s RTX 2060 already does a pretty fine job of it – so much so that it’s currently my top recommendation for the best graphics card you can buy right now – and there’s also the even cheaper GTX 1660 Ti, AMD’s Radeon RX Vega 56 and Vega 64 cards, too, and in less than a week we’ll have AMD’s new Radeon RX 5700 and RX 5700 XT Navi cards to pick from as well.
+Nvidia’s RTX 2060 already does a pretty fine job of it – so much so that it’s currently my top graphics card recommendation – and there’s also the even cheaper GTX 1660 Ti, AMD’s Radeon RX Vega 56 and Vega 64 cards, too, and in less than a week we’ll have AMD’s new Radeon RX 5700 and RX 5700 XT Navi cards to pick from as well.
 And, of course, there’s the RTX 2070, which is even better than the RTX 2060 at 1440p gaming but is also rather expensive.

 Enter Nvidia’s RTX 2070 Super card – an even faster version of the RTX 2070 for a similar-ish sort of price.
 Coming in at £475 / $499 at time of writing, the RTX 2070 Super promises nippier ray tracing performance and even more oomph than a GTX 1080 Ti for less than five hundred big ones.
 Is it truly as super as it sounds, though?
 Here’s wot I think.